-The exhibition “Woman Architects" (Frau Architekt) will portray such prominent women architects as Emilie Winkelmann, Lilly Reich, Karola Bloch and Sigrid Kressmann-Zschach-Losito.
-On the basis of their biographies, the curators wish to highlight and explain various historical developments.
+The exhibition “Woman Architects" (Frau Architekt) has portrayed such prominent women architects as Emilie Winkelmann, Lilly Reich, Karola Bloch and Sigrid Kressmann-Zschach-Losito.
+On the basis of their biographies, the curators highlighted and explained various historical developments.
 Winkelmann, for example, opened her own office in 1907, which made her the first self-employed female architect in Germany.
 Karola Bloch, wife of the philosopher Ernst Bloch, put food on the table for her family by working as an architect while in exile in the United States.
 Later the avowed communist moved to former East Germany to the city of Leipzig, where she worked as an architect before resettling in West Germany in 1961.
 Sigrid Kressmann-Zschach-Losito was a celebrated architect in West Berlin in the 1960s.
 With 300 employees working under her, she designed several large-scale projects such as the Steglitzer Kreisel in Berlin.
 Lotte Cohn, who had studied at the Technical College of Architecture in Berlin, moved to Palestine/Israel where she became the region's first freelance female architect.

-The accompanying conference will offer insight into the status of international research on emancipation and the women's movement in the 20th century.
-It also hopes to shed light on the circumstances today and develop scenarios for the future.
-A catalogue will document the research findings.
+The accompanying conference offered insight into the status of international research on emancipation and the women's movement in the 20th century.
+It also hoped to shed light on the circumstances today and developed scenarios for the future.
+A catalogue documented the research findings.

 Research supervisor: Mary Pepchinski